Democrat Julian Castro launches 2020 U.S. presidential bid

 One of Castro’s first stops as a candidate will take place on Monday in Puerto Rico, where he will attend an event hosted by the liberal Latino Victory Fund.

-Since announcing formation of an exploratory committee in December, Castro has begun to stake out positions on policy debates that will dominate the nominating contests that kick off early next year.

-Castro has endorsed the “Medicare for all” proposal, which would in effect create a national health care plan by allowing anyone to join the public health care system.
+In summarizing his political positions, Castro endorsed “Medicare for all,” which would in effect create a national healthcare plan by allowing anyone to join the public healthcare system.
 That policy point is likely to divide Democrats in the primary, with more moderate candidates favoring a less drastic approach.

+He used his launch to repeat support of the Black Lives Matter movement.
+He spoke about the need to address climate change.

-Castro, whose grandmother was born in Mexico, has sought to use his family’s personal story to criticize Trump’s border policies.
+Castro, whose grandmother was born in Mexico, has sought to use his family’s personal story to criticize Trump’s border policies - including criticizing the president by name in his launch speech.

+“Yes, we must have border security, but there is a smart and humane way to do it.
+And there is no way in hell that caging children is keeping us safe,” Castro said.

 Castro is the second candidate to formally launch a campaign.
-Former U.S. Representative John Delaney has been running for more than a year, and U.S. Senator Elizabeth Warren of Massachusetts has formed an exploratory committee and has begun holding campaign events in Iowa and New Hampshire, the states with the earliest contests.
+Former U.S. Representative John Delaney has been running for more than a year.
+U.S. Senator Elizabeth Warren of Massachusetts has formed an exploratory committee and Representative Tulsi Gabbard said Friday that she will run for president.

 More than a dozen potential Democratic candidates are exploring a possible run for president in 2020.
 Moderates and progressives in the party have been debating about how to best challenge Trump, the likely Republican nominee.